wojtekmaj/react-pdf/packages/react-pdf/README.md

 ### Page

 Displays a page.
 Should be placed inside `<Document />`.
-Alternatively, it can have `pdf` prop passed, which can be obtained from `<Document />`'s `onLoadSuccess` callback function, however some advanced functions like linking between pages inside a document may not be working correctly.
+Alternatively, it can have `pdf` prop passed, which can be obtained from `<Document />`'s `onLoadSuccess` callback function, however some advanced functions like rendering annotations and linking between pages inside a document may not be working correctly.

 #### Props